2.2 Support Services

 - Services normally provided by state employees such as job placement or,

-- Items that the participant's Medicaid benefits will cover.
+- Items that the participant's Washington Apple Health benefits will cover.

 As shown on the chart below, the types of services you can authorize also vary depending on the person's WorkFirst status.